-See our security policy for more information.
+See our Security Policy for more information.

 You have the right to request a copy of the information that we hold about you.

 In some specific circumstances you may have the right to request that we provide you with the information we hold about you in an electronic format so that you can transfer it to another provider.

 We want to make sure that your personal information is accurate and up to date.
 You can ask us to correct information you think is inaccurate.

-In certain circumstances, you may have the right to object to us using your personal information or to have your information deleted.
-You can request this by calling us on 00 800 00 01 02 03.
+In certain circumstances, you may have the right to object to us using your personal information, to restrict processing of your information, or to have your information deleted.
+You also have the right to object to your personal data being used for direct marketing purposes.

 If you have any concerns about the way we use your information, you can raise these with us by following our complaints procedure.
-To find out more click here or call 00 800 00 01 02 03.
+To find out more click here or call 0151 363 5290.
 You also have the right to refer your complaint to the Information Commissioner’s Office at ico.org.uk or by calling 0303 123 1113.

 - To update our company information and the scope of our services.